 If your site requires password authentication or GSC is unable to access it for any other reason, it can result in an invalid server response during verification.
 Ensure that the location where you place your file or tag is accessible to non-logged-in users.

 GSC tried to resolve the provided site URL but failed because it was unknown to the DNS service.
 Double-check that you have entered the correct URL for your property.

 How to add users and manage permissions

-Once you sign in to Google Search Console and confirm that you are a property owner, you will be able to grant permissions to other users.
+The next step in setting up a Google Search Console account is managing access to your projects.
+After signing in to GSC and confirming that you are a property owner, you will be able to grant permissions to other users.

 Here are the user role permissions:

-- Owner—has access to all features of the Console and can grant permissions to other users.
+- Owner: Has access to all Console features and can grant permissions to other users.

-- Full users—can view any data and take certain actions.
+- Full users: Can view any data and perform certain actions.

-- Associate—can view part of the data or take some actions, but not in the Console, depending on the type of association, for example, a channel on YouTube.
+- Associate: Can view specific data or perform some actions, but not in the Console.
+Level of access depends on the type of association, such as being a channel on YouTube.